awslabs/ar-go-tools/README.md

 - `dependencies` prints the dependencies of a given program
 - `maypanic` performs a may-panic analysis on a given program
 - `packagescan` scans imports in packages
-- `reachability` analyzes the program an prints the functions that are reachable within it
+- `reachability` analyzes the program and prints the functions that are reachable within it
 - `render` can be used to render a graph representation of the callgraph, or to print the SSA form from the go analysis package
 - `ssa-statistics` prints statistics about the program